eprovst/ComplexToys.jl/docs/src/guide.md

 ? domaincolor
 ```

-The 2D plots included in `ComplexToys.jl` come from a different Julia package
+The 2D plots included in `ComplexToys.jl` are interactive version of those
-called `DomainColoring.jl`; visit [their
+found in a different Julia package called `DomainColoring.jl`; visit [their
 documentation](https://eprovst.github.io/DomainColoring.jl) for more
 information and examples.